 A QoS-aware distributed Message Broker for the IoT.

-Queueing Network (QNs) offer a simple modeling environment, which can be used to represent various application scenarios, and provide accurate analytical solutions for performance metrics (e.g., system response time).
-We use QNs to model the performance of middleware protocols found in IoT, which are classified within the pub/sub interaction paradigm – both reliable and unreliable underlying network layers are considered.
-We also consider QoS semantics for data validity, buffer capacities as well as the intermittent availability of mobile IoT devices.
+Queueing Network (QNs) offer a simple modeling environment which can be used to represent various application scenarios and provide accurate analytical solutions for performance metrics (e.g., system response time).
+We use QNs to model the performance of middleware protocols found in IoT that are classified within the pub/sub interaction paradigm with both reliable and unreliable underlying network layers.
+We also consider QoS semantics for data validity, buffer capacities and intermittent availability of mobile IoT devices.
 We then introduce a pub/sub mechanism for probabilistic event dropping by considering the devices’ intermittent connectivity and QoS requirements.
-The consequent PerfMP performance modeling pattern may be tailored for a variety of deployments, in order to control fine-grained QoS semantics.
+The consequent PerfMP performance modeling pattern may be tailored for a variety of deployments in order to control fine-grained QoS semantics.

-We showcase the application of our analysis in concrete scenarios relating to Traffic Information Management systems, that integrate both reliable and unreliable participants.
-We currenlty develop a prototype implementation of the zefxis message broker.
+We showcase the application of our analysis in concrete scenarios relating to Traffic Information Management systems that integrate both reliable and unreliable participants.
+We are currently developing a prototype implementation of the Zefxis message broker.

 Useful links and references

 - The Zefxis performance modeling pattern has been used in the ACHOR international research project to allocate broker nodes on Cloud.